DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Methodology

-As shown in the ~\Cref{code2}, the code snippet is Jimple representation of the Java code Line 5 in ~\Cref{code1}.
+As shown in the ~\Cref{code2}, the code snippet is a Jimple representation of the Java code Line 5 in ~\Cref{code1}.
 The original Java code has been converted to three typed 3-address statements.
 The statements break down complex expressions and statements into simpler ones that perform a single operation and have at most one side effect.
-For example, the original code Line 5, involves many assignments (e.g., \texttt{length}) and function invoke (e.g., \texttt{getBytes}, \texttt{toString}, and \texttt{setRequestProperty}). \revised{The Jimple code divided the code in Line 5 into several different statements.} In addition, the intermediate variables are simplified (e.g., $stack61$). \revised{Hence, by unifying the local variables, splitting the complex semantics, Jimple representation can guide the model more effectively to locate the bugs from the given function and messages.} \revised{Again, if there is no corresponding function, we use the entire class's Jimple as a filler.}
+For example, the original code Line 5, involves many assignments ((e.g., \texttt{lengthof} corresponds to the \texttt{.length} property used in the original Java code) and function invoke (e.g., \texttt{getBytes}, \texttt{toString}, and \texttt{setRequestProperty}).
+The Jimple code divided the code in Line 5 into several different statements.
+In addition, the intermediate variables are simplified (e.g., $stack61$).
+Hence, by unifying the local variables, splitting the complex semantics, Jimple representation can guide the model more effectively to locate the bugs from the given function and messages.
+Again, if there is no corresponding function, we use the entire class's Jimple as a filler.